thingsboard/thingsboard.github.io/docs/iot-gateway/guides/how-to-connect-ble-sensor-using-gateway.md

 1. READ - Read value from the characteristic.
 2. WRITE - Write value to the characteristic.
 3. NOTIFY - Subscribe to characteristic updates.

+Usually characteristics where name is equals to id is custom.